-Districts that signed a Memorandum of Understanding (spring 2014) are 2014-2015 participants.
+Districts that signed a Memorandum of Understanding (fall 2015) are 2015-2016 participants.
 Districts will have the opportunity to be members of C4L on a year-by-year basis as determined by completion of the Memorandum of Understanding and required test items and/or peer review of items.